shashikumar04433/DevOps-/Python/Day1_String_Operations.md

 print(sorted(a,reverse=True))
 ```

-## counting the days how may times it present or not?
+## Counting the days how may times it present or not?
 ```
 days=["wed","wed","tues","mon","thurs","sat","sun","mon"]
 for i in set(days):